smnishko/PySOMVis/README.md

 # SOMStreamVis approach
 SOMStreamVis approach helps to explore dynamic pattern in data streams.
-The example represents weather forecast data, it includes **5 fetures** of different temperature, pressure and wind speed values over **35 years** (taken from the https://power.larc.nasa.gov/data-access-viewer/).</br>
+The example represents weather forecast, it includes **5 fetures** of different temperature, pressure and wind speed values over **35 years** (taken from the https://power.larc.nasa.gov/data-access-viewer/).</br>
 The features are following:
 <ul>
   <li>RH2M - Relative Humidity at 2 Meters (%)</li>